Purity and separation for oriented matroids: Background on zonotopal tilings and oriented matroids

 \begin{definition} Given an oriented matroid $\Mcal$, its \emph{one-element lifting} $\Mcaltilde$ is another oriented matroid on the ground set $Eg$ such that $\Mcaltilde/g=\Mcal$.
 A result due to Las Vergnas (see \cite[Proposition~7.1.4]{Book} or \cite{LasVergnas}) shows that for each one-element lifting of $\Mcal$ there is a unique function

 such that for every circuit $Y$ of $\Mcal$, $(Y,\sigma(Y))\in\Ccal(\Mcaltilde)$.
 Here $(Y,\sigma(Y))$ denotes the signed set $Y=(Y^+,Y^-)$ with $g$ added to $Y^+$ if $\sigma(Y)=+$ and to $Y^-$ if $\sigma(Y)=-$.
 We call such a function $\sigma$ a \emph{colocalization}, and if the image of $\sigma$ lies in $\{+,-\}$ then we say that $\sigma$ is a \emph{colocalization in general position}.
-In this case we also say that $\Mcaltilde$ is a \emph{one-element lifting of $\Mcal$ in general position}. \end{definition}
+In this case, we also say that $\Mcaltilde$ is a \emph{one-element lifting of $\Mcal$ in general position}. \end{definition}

 We next review a theorem of Las Vergnas~\cite{LasVergnas} that gives a characterization of one-element liftings. \begin{definition} Consider an oriented matroid $\Mcal$ and a map $\sigma:\Ccal(\Mcal)\to\{+,-,0\}$.
-For any subset $A\subset E$ of corank $2$, the restriction of $\Mcal$ to $A$ is isomorphic (up to removing parallel elements of the dual matroid) to the alternating matroid $C^{m,m-2}$.
-The $2m$ circuits of $C^{m,m-2}$ have a natural cyclic order on them (see Section~\ref{sect:altn}).
+For any subset $A\subset E$ of nullity $2$, the restriction of $\Mcal$ to $A$ is isomorphic (up to removing parallel elements of the dual matroid) to the alternating matroid $C^{m,m-2}$.
+The $2m$ circuits of $C^{m,m-2}$ have a natural cyclic order on them (see Lemma~\ref{lemma:altn_description}).
 Using~\cite[Figure~7.1.6]{Book}, we say that the restriction of $\sigma$ to the circuits of $\Mcal\mid_A$ is \begin{itemize} \item \emph{of Type I} if its values on the circuits of $C^{m,m-2}$ are all zeroes; \item \emph{of Type II} if its values on the circuits of $C^{m,m-2}$, up to a cyclic shift, are $(+,\dots,+,0,-,\dots,-,0)$, where the number of plus signs equals the number of minus signs and equals $m-1$; \item \emph{of Type III} if its values on the circuits of $C^{m,m-2}$, up to a cyclic shift, are $m$ plus signs followed by $m$ minus signs. \end{itemize} \end{definition} See Lemma~\ref{lemma:altn_description} for a detailed description of the circuits of $C^{m,m-2}$.

-\begin{theorem}[{\cite{LasVergnas},\cite[Theorem~7.1.8]{Book}}] \leavevmode \begin{itemize} \item Given a map $\sigma:\Ccal(\Mcal)\to\{+,-\}$, its restriction to every corank $2$ subset of $E$ is of Type III if and only if $\sigma$ is a colocalization in general position. \item Given a map $\sigma:\Ccal(\Mcal)\to\{+,-,0\}$, its restriction to every corank $2$ subset of $E$ is of Type I, II, or III if and only if $\sigma$ is a colocalization, not necessarily in general position. \end{itemize}
+\begin{theorem}[{\cite{LasVergnas},\cite[Theorem~7.1.8]{Book}}] \leavevmode \begin{itemize} \item Given a map $\sigma:\Ccal(\Mcal)\to\{+,-\}$, its restriction to every nullity $2$ subset of $E$ is of Type III if and only if $\sigma$ is a colocalization in general position. \item Given a map $\sigma:\Ccal(\Mcal)\to\{+,-,0\}$, its restriction to every nullity $2$ subset of $E$ is of Type I, II, or III if and only if $\sigma$ is a colocalization, not necessarily in general position. \end{itemize}

 \end{theorem}

 \begin{proposition}[{\cite[Proposition~7.1.4]{Book}}] Given a colocalization $\sigma$ of $\Mcal$, the collection of circuits of the corresponding one-element lifting $\Mcaltilde$ is described by